Mareeba Shire Council’s 2023/24 Annual Budget was handed down at a Special Council Meeting today.

 Highlights from the budget includes:

-Council remains committed to maintaining essential services while delivering a significant capital works program totalling $22.8 million.
+Council remains committed in maintaining essential services while delivering a significant capital works program totalling $22.8 million.

 This works program is focused on renewal of existing assets, with the main elements of this program including $7.67 million spend on transport infrastructure, $5.69 million investment on wastewater infrastructure and $2.63 million spend on water infrastructure.